 Robert has received the Wasserstein Public Interest Fellowship from Harvard Law School and his leadership has been recognized with the Lifetime Achievement Award from Gay Men’s Health Crisis and the Partners in Justice Award from AVODAH: The Jewish Service Corps.
-He serves on the board of Leading Edge: Alliance for Excellence in Jewish Leadership and on the advisory board of the Safety Respect Equity Network, a Jewish coalition to address sexual harassment and gender discrimination.
+He serves on the board of Leading Edge: Alliance for Excellence in Jewish Leadership and on the advisory board of the Safety Respect Equity Network, a Jewish coalition to address sexual harassment and gender discrimination, and on the leadership team for the Jewish Social Justice Roundtable.
 He has served as an advisor to The Conversation: Jewish in America.

 Born in South Africa, Robert’s commitment to social justice is rooted in his experience of growing up under apartheid, witnessing its daily cruelties and understanding its roots in racism and oppression.
 Robert was deeply influenced by members of his family and other indefatigable activists—many of them Jewish—who fought for justice in the anti-apartheid movement.
 His Jewish identity was also shaped by the Jewish day schools he attended in Cape Town and by the values and history of his grandparents, who had fled anti-Semitism in Europe.